PierreGode/RP2350-LCD-scripts/README.md

 ## Run Scripts

-Open folder of desired script and double click on the .ino file
+Open folder of desired script and double click on the .ino file ad press upload in the arduino IDE

 ### show_ip